Demetri Giannikopoulos, VP Innovation at Aidoc

 From a physician’s perspective, a hospital care coordination model must be designed to assess the clinical needs of patients and assist in leading them through the ecosystem with the intent of managing their underlying health concerns.
 The structure of the healthcare system itself propagates the administration of care in a fashion that is siloed and secluded from the interdisciplinary nature by which medicine must be practiced.
 When cardiologists and primary care physicians are unable to sequentially communicate or seamlessly share patient data, this results in fragmented care that frustrates physicians, burdens the overall healthcare system, and leads to poor patient outcomes.
 Inadequate information exchanges amongst a diverse set of specialists creates a lack of care coordination that may direct a patient to the inappropriate place in the healthcare system.
 By enabling physicians to work together in an integrated fashion through communicative platforms, the isolated service lines of medicine are dismantled, and patients can receive the best care the system may offer.

 An important effect of solving barriers to hospital care coordination is the wellness of physicians.
 The modern healthcare system in the United States has catalyzed an ever-growing percentage of physicians reporting burnout.
 Studies by the Mayo Clinic report that over 40% of physicians reported feelings of burnout over the last several years, with an increase noted during the Covid-19 pandemic.
 Technological advancements that aim to innovate in the healthcare sector must focus on decreasing burnout among physicians; it is a prerequisite for products, technologies and solutions that enter the healthcare ecosystem to mitigate the frustrations felt by nurses and physicians alike.
-To that end, care coordination models that are focused on delegating care in a succinct manner may aid in reducing physician burnout.
+To that end, care coordination models that are focused on delegating care in a succinct manner may aid in reducing physician burnout, especially in radiology departments.
 Specifically, physicians may be contacted for a variety of cases and interventions that do not necessitate their input.
 When care is uncoordinated, consultations to the wrong service line can disrupt physicians that are not necessarily on-call, leading to fatigue and burnout.
 With the advent of care coordination systems within a hospital or network of care, doctors are consulted strategically and precisely when their services are most appropriate.
 The byproduct of hospital care coordination isn’t limited to reducing physician burnout.
 Through building technologies that facilitate coordinated input and communication from a variety of sub-specialties, a hospital inevitably improves its ability to allocate the right medical services to the right patient at the right time.
 This ensures that the right surgeon or most adept service line is consulted for the precise needs of the presenting patient.

 Advanced algorithmic power and increased computer processing capabilities ushered in an era in which big data is the ultimate currency.
 From operational management to logistics and healthcare, the accumulation of large sets of data unleashes insights into processes, plans and people that organizations have yet to discover hitherto.
 According to a Dell Study, the average enterprise is now managing 10x more data than it did five years ago, from 1.45 petabytes to 14.6 petabytes.
 Within all arenas of life, it is becoming increasingly clear that data is invaluable in the decision-making process.
 Perhaps, though, there is a limit to which data is found useful?
 Too much data could be harmful if it overwhelms one’s ability to think fluidly and clearly about a problem, and disorganized data may wreak havoc on an organization’s ability to leverage big data into actionable insights on a pragmatic level.
 For big data to be useful, it needs to be clean, organized, succinct, and correct.
 We look at data as a blueprint, as a representation of what reality may currently look like, and how it could morph into something better in the future.